 In accordance with the Power of Attorney on file with this office, a copy of this letter is being sent to the taxpayer.
 A copy of this letter must be attached to any income tax return to which it is relevant.

-Sincerely, Joseph H. Makurath Acting Chief, Branch 7 Office of Associate Chief Counsel (Passthroughs & Special Industries)
+Sincerely, Joseph H. Makurath Special Technician Reviewer, Branch 7 Office of the Associate Chief Counsel (Passthroughs and Special Industries)